Overview of Executive Compensation system

 Compensation to Outside Directors who are in charge of management oversight and are not in the position to take charge of business execution is only basic, fixed compensation.
 Incentive bonuses and retirement benefit system are not adopted.

-4) Ratio of the Composition of Compensations
+4) Ratio of the composition of compensations

 The composition of compensations to Representative Director, President and CEO is designed to have its ratio of 40% as basic compensation, 30% as annual performance-based bonuses, 15% as restricted share-based compensation and 15% as medium-term performance-based share compensation when achieving the performance target of 100%.